Giving to the Equine Center

 Equine Research Support Fund

 This fund provides research graduate fellowships for equine-track students.
 It supports continued research in equine genetics, lameness and osteoarthritis; expanding our equine sports medicine.
-Additionally, it provides support for the on-campus teaching herd critical to our equine veterinary program.
+It also provides financial support for improvements to the facility and care of the teaching/research horses as well as the grounds, buildings, paddocks and annual operating expenses.

 Leatherdale Equine Center Fund